BIBA

 Option 2

-You can set up the Total Loss Gap 365 within 180 days of buying the vehicle, and setting the start date no more than 365 days after the date of first registration.
+You can set up the Total Loss Gap 365 within 180 days of buying the vehicle and setting the start date no more than 365 days after the date of first registration.

 An example of how Total Loss Gap 365 can work

 • You buy a brand new vehicle on 1st September 2020 for £25,000.
-You have new car replacement cover for the first year with your motor insurer.
+You have a new car replacement cover for the first year with your motor insurer.

-• You select a Total Loss Gap 365 policy, selecting 3 years of cover with a start date deferred until 1st September 2021.
+• You select a Total Loss Gap 365 policy, selecting three years of cover with a start date deferred until 1st September 2021.
 This gives you a further three years of cover once your replacement cover with your motor insurer ends.

 • Your vehicle is written off in December 2023.
 The motor insurer pays the market value to you at £12,000

-• The Total Loss Gap 365 covers between the motor insurers settlement and the higher of either the original price you paid OR the costs of the equivalent new vehicle at the time of claim.
+• The Total Loss Gap 365 covers between the motor insurer settlement and the higher of either the original price you paid OR the costs of the equivalent new vehicle at the time of claim.

-• If we said the cost of the equivalent new vehicle was £27,000 in December 2023 then this is higher than the £25,000 you originally paid.
+• If we say the cost of the equivalent new vehicle was £27,000 in December 2023, then this is higher than the £25,000 you originally paid.

 • In this example, the Total Loss Gap 365 would cover between the £12,000 your motor insurers pay and the £27,000 cost of the new car in 2023.